UtkarshShankar/AWS_Cost_Manager_CLI/README.md

 ## 📝 Overview

-**AWS Cost Analyzer CLI** is a powerful command-line tool enabling developers, cloud architects, and finance teams to **analyze their AWS costs using natural language queries**.
+**AWS Cost Manager CLI** is a powerful command-line tool enabling developers, cloud architects, and finance teams to **analyze their AWS costs using natural language queries**.

 It leverages: